TartanLlama/tartanllama.github.io/_posts/2017-01-20-initialization-is-bonkers.md

 - constant: `static int i = some_constexpr_function();`
 - static: zero- or constant-initialization
 - dynamic: not static initialization
-- ordered: dynamic initialization of non-local vars which are explicitly specialized class template static data members (yes really)
+- unordered: dynamic initialization of class template static data members which are not explicitly specialized
-- unordered: same as ordered, but for other class template static data members
+- ordered: dynamic initialization of other non-local variables with static storage duration
 - non-trivial: when a class or aggregate is initialized by a non-trivial constructor
 - direct: `int i{42}; int j(42);`
 - copy: `int i = 42;`